rickythedeveloper/IIB-Project-AR/logbook.md

 - various small improvements to the control UI
 - merge into master
 - put every object on its own closest marker to increase stability

+## 30/01
+- refactor
+- implement detection box

+## 31/01
+- implement zooming pinch

+## 01/02
+- use npm modules of threejs and arjs
+- show vtk bunny (legacy format)

+## 02/02
+- dynamic positioning of object controls
+- closest intersection for control

+## 03/02
+- uploading file
+- refactor

+## 04/02 - 06/02
+- working on our own vtk loader

+## 07/02
+- working on vts file (structured grid)
+- struggling to generate mesh from points